 Unemployment benefit (Novčana naknada za vrijeme nezaposlenosti) is received by unemployed persons who have worked for at least 9 months during the last 24 months; the termination of previous job post should not be voluntary or caused by worker's violations of working obligations; other conditions apply.
-The duration of benefit receipt increases with the insurance record: from a minimum of 90 days for less than 2 years spent in work to 450 days for people who have spent 25 or more years in work.
+The duration of benefit receipt increases with the insurance record: from a minimum of 90 days for less than 2 years spent in work to 450 days for people who have spent 25 to 32 years in work.
 For those having worked for more than 32 years and will satisfy the statutory age condition in less than five years, the duration of benefit is unlimited.
 For a person who has been using the benefit and then re-employed, the time spent in work is counted from the beginning of new employment.
 The amount of benefit is proportional to the benefit base, i.e. the average income earned in the 3-month period prior to unemployment.
-During the first 90 days the benefit is equal to 60% of the base, falling to 30% of the base for the rest of the period; maximum (minimum) levels apply.
-Since 01/2014, unemployment benefit is available also to self-employed persons.
+During the first 90 days the benefit is equal to 70% of the base, falling to 35% of the base for the rest of the period; maximum (minimum) levels apply.
+Extended unemployment benefit (Produžena novčana naknada) is a measure within Unemployment benefit, which was introduced in 11/2010 and abolished in 01/2014.
+For persons who were uninterruptedly unemployed for more than 12 months, the duration of benefit was extended by 30 to 120 days.

 Allowance and reimbursement of travel expenses for education and training of unemployed (Novčana pomoć i naknada troškova tijekom obrazovanja i osposobljavanja) is received by unemployed persons who are involved in education and training programs organised or initiated by the HZZ.
-The benefit amount is related to the minimum amount of

-Unemployment benefit and the duration of the program.
+The benefit amount is related to the minimum amount of Unemployment benefit and the duration of the program.
 Additionally, related travel expenses are reimbursed.

 Allowance and reimbursement of travel expenses during vocational training of unexperienced workers (Naknada za vrijeme stručnog osposobljavanja za rad bez zasnivanja radnog odnosa) is introduced in 2012 and is intended for young unemployed persons to earn initial working experience.
 These persons work for employers without settling an employment contract.
-Beneficiaries receive net monthly allowance of HRK 2,752.
-Additionally, related social insurance contributions and travel expenses are reimbursed to employers.
+Beneficiaries receive monthly allowance of HRK 1,600, which was raised to HRK 2,400 since 01/2015.
+Additionally, related travel expenses are reimbursed.